 Difficulty in Swallowing and Risk for Obstruction in Patients at Risk for a Small Gastrointestinal Lumen

 - There have been post-marketing reports of difficulty swallowing OxyContin tablets.
 These reports include choking, gagging, regurgitation, and tablets stuck in the throat.
 Instruct patients not to pre-soak, lick or otherwise wet OxyContin tablets prior to placing in the mouth, and to take one tablet at a time with enough water to ensure complete swallowing immediately after placing in the mouth.

-There have been rare post-marketing reports of cases of intestinal obstruction, and exacerbations of diverticulitis, some of which have required medical intervention to remove the tablet.
+- There have been rare post-marketing reports of cases of intestinal obstruction, and exacerbation of diverticulitis, some of which have required medical intervention to remove the tablet.
 Patients with underlying GI disorders such as esophageal cancer or colon cancer with a small gastrointestinal lumen are at greater risk of developing these complications.
 Consider use of an alternative analgesic in patients who have difficulty swallowing and patients at risk for underlying GI disorders resulting in a small gastrointestinal lumen.

 - OxyContin is contraindicated in patients with known or suspected gastrointestinal obstruction, including paralytic ileus.
 The oxycodone in OxyContin may cause spasm of the sphincter of Oddi.
 Opioids may cause increases in the serum amylase.
 Monitor patients with biliary tract disease, including acute pancreatitis.

 Increased Risk of Seizures in Patients with Seizure Disorders